apache/sling-org-apache-sling-feature/readme.md

 All features have a unique identity.
 Features can have an optional `title`, `description`, `vendor` name, `license`.

-Features typically reference one or more bundles that declare the behaviour provided by the feature.
-These bundles may have dependencies on other bundles or capabilities in the feature, e.g. defined by other features or bundles.
+Features typically reference one or more bundles that provide the behaviour of the feature.
+These bundles may have external dependencies.
+Dependencies can be satisfied by other features or bundles.

-Features can define OSGi Configurations that will be provided into the runtime with the feature and features can also declare additional requirements and capabilities over and above the ones coming from the bundles that are part of the feature.
+Features can define OSGi Configurations that will be provided into the runtime and features can also declare additional requirements and capabilities over and above the ones coming from the bundles that are part of the feature.

-Features can be declared _from scratch_ or can use another pre-existing feature as a prototype.
+Features can be declared _from scratch_ or they can use another pre-existing feature as a prototype.
 In this case the new feature starts off as a feature identical to its prototype, with some exceptions:

 * it does not get the prototype's identity.
-* bundles, configurations and framework properties can be removed from the prototypel, in the `removals` section.
+* bundles, configurations and framework properties can be removed from the prototype, in the `removals` section.
 * anything declared in the feature definition of a feature based on a prototype adds or overrides to what came from the prototype.